ufal/factgenie/README.md

 | 🌱 [Contributing](../../wiki/07-Contributing)                           | How to contribute to factgenie.                    |

 ## 🔥 Tutorials
-We also provide a set of hands-on tutorials, showing how to employ factgenie on the [the dataset from the Shared Task in Evaluating Semantic Accuracy](https://github.com/ehudreiter/accuracySharedTask):
+We also provide step-by-step walkthroughs showing how to employ factgenie on the [the dataset from the Shared Task in Evaluating Semantic Accuracy](https://github.com/ehudreiter/accuracySharedTask):

 | Tutorial                                                                                                                       | Description                                                                                      |
 | ------------------------------------------------------------------------------------------------------------------------------ | ------------------------------------------------------------------------------------------------ |